 Philip Unger & Jakob Nielsen

-- Who can do it?
-Anyone with an excellent fitness level, previous via-ferrata experience, and love for long hiking days.
+Who can do it?
+Anyone with an excellent fitness level, previous mountaineering experience, and love for long hiking days.

-- Do I need to have a guide?
-This tour is meant for experienced hikers with via ferrata experience.
+Do I need to have a guide?
+This tour is meant for experienced hikers.
 If this is you, you don’t need a guide.
-If you are intrigued by this, but lack hiking experience we recommend getting a guide.
+If you are intrigued by this but lack hiking experience we recommend getting a guide.

-- Are private guided experiences available?
+Are private guided experiences available?
 Sure!
-We have private guides available for entirely customisable experiences.
+We have private guides available for entirely customizable experiences.

 How do your self-guided tours work?